Pwoodlock/Airbus-A350X-A380X/README.md

 - Flybywire Simulations & Contributor's for their outstanding work on the A380X & A320NX
 - To all of the Flight Simulation community for the last 20 + years.
 It's amazing to see the community grow to what it is now!
 - To all the awesome people I've had the pleasure of meeting and designing projects together with in the past.
+- 3D Modeller from FBW Simulations for measurements and Dennis